lapicidae/tvs-scraper/README.md

 * **Parallel Processing:** Uses a thread pool to concurrently fetch schedules for channels and days, significantly reducing overall scraping time.

-* **Robust Retry Mechanism:** Implements retries for network errors (HTTP 429, 5xx, connection issues) as well as for application-level errors that may occur during schedule parsing.
+* **Robust Retry Mechanism:** Implements retries for network errors (HTTP 429, 5xx, connection errors) as well as for application-level errors that may occur during schedule parsing.

 * **Output Formats:** Generates EPG data in the standardized XMLTV format (`.xml`) or as a JSON array (`.json`).

 * **Image Validation:** Optional checking of image URLs to ensure that program images are actually available.

-* **Comprehensive Data Extraction:** Extracts detailed program information such as short description, long description, genre, original title, country, year, duration, FSK (parental rating), cast, director, screenplay, camera, numerical and textual ratings, and IMDb ratings.
+* **Comprehensive Data Extraction:** Extracts detailed program information such as short description, long description, genre, original title, country, year, duration, FSK (parental rating), cast, director, screenplay, camera, numerical and textual ratings, IMDb ratings, subtitles, and season/episode numbers.

 * **XML Security Filter:** Cleanses all text content of invalid XML characters before XMLTV output to ensure compatibility.